 If you are a student employee, you have Title II protections, too.

-Your employer has to make reasonable accommodation only if they know about your mental illness.
+Your employer has to make a reasonable accommodation only if they know about your mental illness.

 Examples of reasonable accommodations for people with a psychiatric disability: